Web Mentions for "Mary Dennett"

 Web Mentions & News

-- New Hampshire Magazine featured an article titled "Mary Ware Dennett's Rescued History" (nhmagazine.com/mary-ware-dennetts-resc...).
+- New Hampshire Magazine (nhmagazine.com) published an article titled "Mary Ware Dennett's Rescued History."

 Key Findings

-- Dennett was prosecuted for violating the Comstock Act by sending her pamphlet "The Sex Side of Life" through the mail.
+- Dennett was prosecuted in the late 1920s for sending her pamphlet, "The Sex Side of Life."

-- She was a field secretary for the Massachusetts Woman Suffrage Association.
+- She served as the field secretary of the Massachusetts Woman Suffrage Association.

 Publicly Available Images (25)